uranusdemilo/sfbike/readme.txt

 This repository is a marketplace app for used bicycles designed to be used by a local non-profit bicycle rescue organization.
+It was abandoned years ago in frustration after a solid week of being unable to transfer a simple variable between controllers in AngularJS.